emerichunter/emerichunter.github.io/_drafts/2018-01-11-your-filename.md

 ### And there was light

 The sysstat package, which can be found on many linux based servers nowadays is very usefull.
-It can collect data about what is happening to your CPU, RAM...
+It can collect data about what is happening to your CPU, RAM... [add references]

 I won't get into specifics today, this is not the point.
 I would like to present it from the database perspective.
 It's all about persperctive.
 The Postgres user can access sysstat informations.
 More precisely everything collected by `sar`.